Artrajz/vits-simple-api/README.md

 The default address is http://127.0.0.1:23456/admin.

-The initial username and password can be found at the bottom of the config.yml file after the first startup.
+**The initial username and password can be found at the bottom of the config.yaml file after the first startup.**

 # Function Options Explanation

 ## Disable the Admin Backend

-The admin backend allows loading and unloading models, and while it has login authentication, for added security, you can disable the admin backend in the `config.yml`:
+The admin backend allows loading and unloading models, and while it has login authentication, for added security, you can disable the admin backend in the `config.yaml`:

 ```yaml
 'IS_ADMIN_ENABLED': !!bool 'false'